-Farrow & Ball colours for 2021: four palettes to inspire you
+Farrow & Ball colours: four palettes to inspire you

 The ultimate guide to the Farrow & Ball colours to watch - plus, expert advice on how to use them in your home and find complementary colours

 Farrow & Ball paint colours are a subject of intense interest for any interiors obsessive.
-Iconic for their instantly recognisable rich pigments – when you see Farrow & Ball , you just know – if you’re a keen decorator, there’s a good chance you’ll even know the names of all your favourite shades (we’re suckers for Stiffkey Blue!).
+Iconic for their instantly recognisable rich pigments - when you see Farrow & Ball , you just know - if you're a keen decorator, there's a good chance you'll even know the names of all your favourite shades (we're suckers for Green Smoke!).

-Here, Farrow & Ball colour curator Joa Studholme reveals the colour palettes to watch in the year ahead, and explains what they represent and how we should be using them.
-So read on for the ultimate guide to mixing and matching Farrow & Ball colours this year!
+Here, Farrow & Ball colour curator Joa Studholme reveals the colour palettes that will define 2021, and explains what they represent and how we should be using them.

 Rich and Warm